silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 ---
-title: How Rebranding cost Ravelry the trust of their community
+title: How rebranding cost Ravelry the trust of their community
 last_modified_at: '2021-08-27T12:03:16.207Z'
 featured-post: true
 categories: